We offer two rates designed specifically for electric vehicles:

 Our Residential Time of Use Rate is a similar option that offers additional time parameters.
 A time of day rate means that your kWh cost will differ depending on the time of the day electricity is used.
 If you can shift your electricity use to low-cost evening, early morning and/or weekend periods, you may benefit from these rates.

 Our Experimental Residential Plug-in Electrical Vehicle Rate is generally used with your existing smart meter and applies to all your electric use (household and PEV).
 Reduced “off peak rates” incentivize customers to charge their vehicle during off peak hours.

 Please note that neither of the above options requires you to install a 240v charging station.

 If you have a plug-in vehicle, you are eligible for PEV rates.
 Please note that if you are currently on another rate option there may be a 12 month commitment period which must be met prior to switching to a new rate.

 A separate meter makes it easier to track the energy cost for charging your vehicle.
 However, there are costs involved in installing a second meter and adding a circuit panel to power the charging station.

 Simply driving an electric vehicle offers countless benefits for your wallet, the grid and the environment.
 To get even more, consider these options:

 Sign up for time of use rate options to benefit from off peak charging.

-We can only work on the utility side of the meter, providing the necessary service to the house.
-A licensed electrician should be consulted for the electrical work.
+We can only work on the utility side of the meter, providing the necessary service to your home.
+A licensed electrician should be consulted to install a charging station.